Daniel Cobb Harvey: Biography

-Harvey was born in Cape Traverse, Prince Edward Island.
+Harvey was born on 10 January 1886 in Cape Traverse, Prince Edward Island to parents John and Margaret Harvey (née Cobb).
 He attended Prince of Wales College and then Dalhousie University where he graduated in 1910.
 He achieved a Rhodes scholar upon graduation and then attended Oxford University where he obtained a B.A. and an M.A.
 From 1915 to 1931 he taught at Wesley College and then at the University of Manitoba.
-In 1931 he became Provincial Archivist for Nova Scotia, a newly created position and stayed in the capacity until his retirement in 1956.
+In 1931 he became Provincial Archivist of Nova Scotia, a newly created position and stayed in the capacity until his retirement in 1956.

 He was President of the Canadian Historical Association from 1937 to 1938.
 He was elected a fellow of the Royal Society of Canada in 1928 and he received its J. B. Tyrrell Historical Medal in 1942.